patilajayv/git_assignment_HeroVired/README.md

 - Then git stash
 - Then switched back to dev branch wuth help of git checkout dev
 - Then fixed the code of divide function
-- I commited the code with git add . and git commit -m "bug fixed" and git push
+- I committed the code with git add . and git commit -m "bug fixed" and git push
-- Then switched back to feature/sqrt branch wuth help of git checkout feature/sqrt
+- Then switched back to feature/sqrt branch with help of git checkout feature/sqrt
-- git stash list and git stash apply "stash@{0}" to retrive change of square root feature
+- git stash list and git stash apply "stash@{0}" to retrieve change of square root feature
-- I commited the code with git add . and git commit -m "new feature" and git push
+- I committed the code with git add . and git commit -m "new feature" and git push
 - I have created pull request to merge of feature/sqrt to dev which approved by sting979
 - After testing i have merged and dev to main branch and created release with name of version 2